Santoshkasam/Image-Classification-Custom-Dataset/README.md

 # kaggle-challange-imageclassification

 ## overview
 This is a kaggle challange to develop a custom dataset and build a classification model.
 Given are the images segregated by class in folders, with the folder name being the class name.
-The source dataset can be downloaded from here: <insert_drive_link>

 ## dataset implementaion
 *data.py*